-In 2005, I was out examining some of the crystal formations and wandering aimlessly about the Devil’s Golf Course when I saw a break in the pure white crystal growths.
+In 2005, I was out examining some of the crystal formations in the Devil’s Golf Course when I saw a break in the pure white crystal growths.
 At that moment, I was convinced I was dreaming, because what I saw looked like a pool of water.
-I looked away, and gently shook my head, convinced that when I looked back, the pool would be gone.
+I looked away, and gently shook my head, convinced that when I looked back, the pool would be gone - a simple desert mirage.
 But, when I looked back, there it was again, roughly six feet wide by eight feet deep.
 Now, this was an early morning in November – it wasn’t hot, and there weren’t shivering rippling lines of heat rising from the ground.
 Nevertheless, I was convinced that it was a mirage.
 I mildly pinched my arm as I kept walking to it, because it had to be an illusion of some sort.
 Then, I was next to it, and there it was, a wide pool that was at least ten feet deep, of clear, almost pure green water.
 I didn’t believe it.
-I was out on the hardpan, one of the driest, hottest places on Earth, where in the summer, triple digit heat regularly falls upon the terrain in sky-dropping scorching fashion; and yet, here was this large pool of water, obviously connected to an ancient past; and an underground river.
+I was out on the hardpan, one of the driest, hottest places on Earth, where in the summer, triple digit heat regularly falls upon the terrain in sky-dropping scorching fashion; and yet, here was this large pool of water, obviously connected to an ancient past.
 Simply put, there was water – lots of water where none should be.
 And if that isn’t something out of a myth to you, I don’t know what a myth is.

 I sat there for a while; touched the water, considered diving in (which I ruled out due to a number of factors, including personal safety and salt content), and marveled at it.
 At that time, the thing the pool reminded me the most of was The Voyage of the Dawn Treader by C.S.
 Lewis.
 In one of the later chapters, the travelers find an island with a mysterious clear pool of water, which turns things to gold.
 Sadly – or happily, the pool in Death Valley does not have such mystic properties; but there could be many myths made about it.
 In 2010, when I was back in Death Valley, I went back to the Devil’s Golf Course to see if the pool was still there; because even though I had photographic proof that it existed, I doubted my memories that it had been really there.
 I spent a long time wandering around the area that I thought it was in; and was just about to give up, writing the pool off as a myth, when I found it again.
 It was slightly smaller, but it was the same pool.
 In February of this year, I stopped by to see again, if it indeed still existed, and sure enough, it was still there, albeit a lot smaller.